BYU-CS312/byu-cs312-content-public/projects/project1-fermat/Fermat.md

 So we continue to choose another random $a$ and repeat our test; however, if we instead find that there is a first result in the sequence that is neither $1 \: \text{nor} \: N-1 \equiv -1 \pmod N$, then we know the number is composite.

-Note: In report part 3 above you discuss your efforts to find cases where Fermat and Miller-Rabin give different results.
+Note: In your report you discuss your efforts to find cases where Fermat and Miller-Rabin give different results.
 Students often test the first Carmichael number (561) assuming the Fermat test will fail with that number, and Miller-Rabin will catch it.
 The Fermat test will NOT always fail when testing a Carmichael number.
-Carmichael numbers pass the Fermat test for all ai relatively prime to the number.
+Carmichael numbers pass the Fermat test for all $a_{i}$ relatively prime to the number.
 Two integers are relatively prime if their greatest common denominator is 1.
 The probability that two random numbers are relatively prime is 60.8%.
-Thus, the Fermat test will still usually detect a Carmichael number as composite, but not in the case where the ai that are randomly chosen happen to be all relatively prime to the number, which becomes less likely as k increases.
+Thus, the Fermat test will still usually detect a Carmichael number as composite, but not in the case where the $a_{i}$ that are randomly chosen happen to be all relatively prime to the number, which becomes less likely as *k* increases.
 As long as you make a good effort to try and find differences and discuss that effort, we will give you full credit for this part.